mia-platform-marketplace/cpp-oatpp-hello-world-microservice-example/.mia-template/README.md

 ```

-By default the service will run on port 3000, to change the port please set `HTTP_PORT` env variable
+By default the service will run on port 3000